 We’re advancing our first investigational genome editing medicine into the clinic in 2020.

-Intellia believes the versatility of our modular approach enables us to maximize the power and versatility of CRISPR/Cas9 and, importantly, provides us with options to rapidly pursue treatments for numerous diseases with limited treatment options available.
+Our modular approach enables us to optimize the power and versatility of the CRISPR/Cas9 technology and, importantly, allows us to rapidly develop therapeutics for numerous diseases that currently have limited treatment options.

 - ATTR is a progressive and fatal disease that results in systemic failure from the deposition of insoluble TTR protein fibrils into multiple organs, leading to diverse disease manifestations, including peripheral neuropathy and cardiomyopathy.

-- Hereditary angioedema (HAE) is Intellia’s second in vivo knockout development program.
-HAE is a rare genetic disorder characterized by recurring and unpredictable severe swelling attacks in various parts of the body, and is significantly debilitating and disabling.
+- HAE is a rare genetic disorder characterized by recurring and unpredictable severe swelling attacks in various parts of the body, and is significantly debilitating and disabling.
 The disease is caused by increased levels of bradykinin, a protein which leads to swelling.
-Most patients with HAE have a C1 esterase inhibitor (C1-INH) protein deficiency, which normally prevents the unregulated release and buildup of bradykinin.
-Using its modular LNP-based CRISPR/Cas9 delivery system, Intellia aims to knock out the kallikrein B1 (KLKB1) gene, which is part of a biological pathway that activates bradykinin.
-Knocking out this gene should reduce the undesired bradykinin activity in HAE patients.
+NTLA-2002 aims to prevent unregulated production of bradykinin by knocking out the prekallikrein B1 (KLKB1) gene through a single course of treatment to ameliorate the frequency and intensity of these swelling attacks.

 - Intellia’s KLKB1 HAE program is subject to an option by Regeneron to enter into a co-development/co-promotion agreement, in which Intellia would remain the lead party.